London School of Economics_buildings

 Post occupancy evaluation

-ZZA’s various POEs of LSE buildings capture the experience of students, academics and administrators in new and adapted buildings, and refitted interiors.
-Our POE of the widely acclaimed See Saw Hock student centre is described in the book on the Centre’s realization, and the Summary of the Full Report is on LSE Estates’ website.
-ZZA’s evaluation of LSE LIFE, an innovative learning environment in the main library, evidences successful adaptive re-use, and the positive impact of thoughtful, tailored services and proactive curation.
+ZZA has undertaken numerous POEs of LSE buildings, all capturing the experience of students, academics and administrators in the School’s new buildings, adapted buildings, and retrofitted interiors.
+Our POE of the widely acclaimed See Saw Hock student centre is described in the book on the Centre’s realization.
+ZZA’s evaluation of LSE LIFE, an innovative learning environment in the main LSE library, evidences successful adaptive re-use of valuable space at the heart of the campus, and the positive impact of thoughtful, tailored services and proactive curation.
+Our most recent user research is in the distinctive new Centre Buildings, covering the building’s innovative range of spaces for study, research, teaching and learning.

 Our evaluations for the LSE include Process Review, examining the evolution of new projects as experienced by team members’ who contribute the outcome.
 Recent studies include engagement with the design and construction teams on the new Marshall Building by Grafton Architects, currently under development, and the new Centre Building by Rogers Stirk Harbour + Partners.
 These evaluations have focused on the entire development and procurement cycle, from Stage 0 to handover.
 LSE’s objective is to feed the learning into future design and construction in their ambitious programme of campus development.